fedhere/PUI2018_fb55/HW1_fb55/HW1_2_instructions.md

 ```
 Take a screenshot of your terminal that shows this series of commands and their output.

+**not due this week **

-Once your environment is set up go to github online and CREATE A NEW GITHUB REPO CALLED PUI2018_\<NYUid\> ( this for me would be PUI2018_fb55: https://github.com/fedhere/PUI2018_fb55 ).
-Follow the github directions to create a repository on the command line on your local machine.
+Next week we will use this to connect a local directory to a github repository. we will set up go to github online and CREATE A NEW GITHUB REPO CALLED PUI2018_\<NYUid\> ( this for me would be PUI2018_fb55: https://github.com/fedhere/PUI2018_fb55 ).
+We will follow the github directions to create a repository on the command line on your local machine.
 Notice that in this case you are working in the reverse order compared to the lab: you create the first instance of the repository on the remote server (on the web) and then you create a local repo to link to it on your machine.
 Follow the steps indicated by github to create the repo, a README.md file, and to link the online and local repos.

-Now modify your README.md file: edit the copy on your machine to have it describe what you did to set up your enviroment and upload the screenshots I directed you to take above, so that they are displayed in your README.md (like in the image below).
+We will modify your README.md file: edit the copy on your machine to have it describe what you did to set up your enviroment and upload the screenshots I directed you to take above, so that they are displayed in your README.md (like in the image below).
 The README.md is a “markdown”file.
 To see what the syntax to upload an image in a markdown file, or in general to format the text, you can look at the README.md file in my PUI2015_fbianco repository (link above, and image below) and if you look at the raw file by clicking the Raw button on the top right you can see the syntax.
 Remember that you also need to upload the images in your remote directory for them to be displayed in your README! just like any file you add them by git add and git commit, git push.

 Your repository should automatically show the images